wwt/curl-requests-foundations/docs/sections/section_2.md

 [Python Requests](https://docs.python-requests.org/ "Python Requests Homepage"){target=_blank} is a third-party[^1] tool that allows you to write simple, human-readable REST API calls in Python.
 Although the [Python Standard Library](https://docs.python.org/3/library/ "Python Standard Library"){target=_blank} contains a module which can make REST API calls[^2], [official Python documentation](https://docs.python.org/3/library/urllib.request.html#module-urllib.request "Python urllib.request Documentation"){target=_blank} recommends the use of the **Python Requests** module because of its higher-level, more consumable interface.

-**Python Requests** is a great tool for doing things like:
+**Python Requests** is an excellent tool for doing things like:

 - Obtaining configuration and state information from a variety of REST-based IT systems.
 - Sending configuration changes to different REST APIs.
 - Automatically managing HTTP session state.
-- Using simple keywords to automatically convert Python objects into HTTP/REST API-compatible formats.
+- Using simple keywords to convert Python objects into HTTP/REST API-compatible formats automatically.
 - Converting server response data into Python objects.
 - Managing HTTP exceptions.
 - Building REST API interactions into your automated workflows.